hradec/comfyui-direct-model-downloader/README.md

   - `completed` – signals success along with the final path.
   - `error` – returns the error message (and cleans up partial files).
 - Mirrors progress to the console using `tqdm` for developer insights.

 ---

-## Installation

-1. Clone or copy this directory into `ComfyUI/custom_nodes/`.
-2. Ensure the environment has the dependencies already used by ComfyUI (`aiohttp`, `tqdm`, `requests`).
-Most setups will already include these.
-3. Restart ComfyUI so the new route, front-end assets, and node class are registered.
-4. For the UI button to load, perform a hard refresh in the browser after restarting the server.

----

-## Usage

-### Missing Models Dialog

-1. Load a workflow that references missing model files.
-2. When the dialog appears, click **Download directly** next to any entry.
-3. Watch the button fill from left to right; once complete it turns green and disables itself.
-4. Errors will re-enable the button and show a tooltip; try again after resolving connectivity issues.

-### `DirectModelDownload` Node

-1. Add the node from `utils/download` category.
-2. Paste the URL.
-3. Select a models root (e.g., `/path/to/ComfyUI/models`).
-4. Pick the subfolder (e.g., `checkpoints`).
-5. Optionally set a custom filename or enable overwrite.
-6. The node outputs the final path, which can be fed into loaders or monitoring nodes.

----